wataruoguchi/poc-sourcemap/README.md

 ### Attempt 3

-When the code is split into chunks, and it has a manifest.json,
+When the code is split into chunks, and it has a manifest.json, the sourcemap is valid (Plan 1 & 2 work).

 ### Attempt 4